10 best sofa beds – I tested over 100 options to find the most comfortable guest beds for overnight visitors

 No matching furniture

-If you're looking for a small sofa bed on a budget, then the super affordable Roma sofa bed from Habitat is our top pick, combining a (relatively) low price point, stylish good looks, and acceptable comfort levels for both sitting and sleeping.
+If you're looking for a single sofa bed, then the super affordable Roma sofa bed from Habitat is my top pick for the best chair bed.
+It combines a (relatively) low price point, stylish good looks, and acceptable comfort levels for both sitting and sleeping.

-The click-clack sofa bed design makes it a super simple task to transition this sofa bed from seating to sleeping, with hidden pockets (disguised by the coordinating scatter cushions) opening to reveal hinged legs, and the backrest and seat easily unfolding to create the sleeping surface.
-That design does mean the sleeping surface ends up pretty low to the ground, but we still found the medium-firm foam cushioning a comfortable spot to bed down for a few nights – especially if you add a mattress topper.
-And it's more comfortable than we expected as a seat too, with the angled back hitting just the right level of recline.
+The click-clack design means it's also super simple to fold the backrest down to transition from seating to sleeping, with hidden pockets (disguised by the coordinating scatter cushions) opening to reveal hinged legs.
+That design does mean the sleeping surface ends up pretty low to the ground, but I still found the medium-firm foam cushioning comfortable enough – especially if you add a mattress topper.
+And it's more comfortable than I expected as a seat too, with the angled back hitting just the right level of recline.

-The lack of arms and medium-firm cushioning means we can't quite see it cutting the mustard for everyday use, and it doesn't compare to our first two picks in terms of comfort.
-But, as occasional seating, it makes a great accent chair.
+The lack of arms and medium-firm cushioning means I can't quite see it cutting the mustard for everyday use, but, as occasional seating, it makes a great accent chair.

-Swyft Model 04 sofa bed in a modern living room - tried and tested review
+the Swyft Model 04 sofa bed in a living room with wooden flooring and large windows

 (Image credit: Swyft)